Carmen: Synopsis, Character Map

 Carmen

-Pushing Jose away, Carmen laughs and runs away.
+Carmen pushes José away and runs away.

-Carmen: Act2, Synopsis
+Carmen, Opera: Act2, Synopsis

-Tavern on the outskirts of town, Seville
+Tavern on the outskirts

 Carmen